MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-ismatch.md

 **IsMatch**( *Text*, *Pattern* [, *Options* ] )

 * *Text* – Required.
 The text string to test.
 * *Pattern* – Required.
 The pattern to test, as a text string.
-Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.
+Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.  *Pattern* must be a constant formula without variable, data source, or any other dynamic reference that changes as the app executes.
 * *Options* – Optional.
 A text string combination of **MatchOptions** enum values.
 By default, **MatchOptions.Complete** is used.

 **Match**( *Text*, *Pattern* [, *Options* ] )

 * *Text* – Required.
 The text string to test.
 * *Pattern* – Required.
 The pattern to test, as a text string.
-Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.
+Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.  *Pattern* must be a constant formula without variable, data source, or any other dynamic reference that changes as the app executes.
 * *Options* – Optional.
 A text string combination of **MatchOptions** enum values.
 By default, **MatchOptions.Contains** is used.

 **MatchAll**( *Text*, *Pattern* [, *Options* ] )

 * *Text* – Required.
 The text string to test.
 * *Pattern* – Required.
 The pattern to test, as a text string.
-Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.
+Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.  *Pattern* must be a constant formula without variable, data source, or any other dynamic reference that changes as the app executes.
 * *Options* – Optional.
 A text string combination of **MatchOptions** enum values.
 By default, **MatchOptions.Contains** is used.

 ## IsMatch Examples